 1 large tub water

 Soak unshucked ears of corn in tub of water after cleaning tips of any undesirables.
-Let soak about 1 hour or however long so that water penetrates husks good.
-Place over very hot coals and turn as husks turn white, yellow and occasionally brown from burning.
+Let them soak for about 1 hour or however long so that water penetrates the husks good.
+Place over very hot coals and turn as the husks turn white, yellow and occasionally brown from burning.
 This process will cause the husks to steam the corn on the cob.
-When husks are no longer green it is ready to serve.
+When the husks are no longer green it is ready to serve.

 (I have read about how they use large banana leaves in the tropics to wrap meats and fruit and steam them in the coals.
 Plus, the flavor of the fire just makes everything taste better.
 I would love to experiment sometime with cooking like that, but I think the leaves have to be green and wet when you start or they will just burn up!!)